 Q: What Areas Do You Cover?

-A: “Have pens will travel” is my motto, I offer nationwide coverage, including caricatures in Leicester, Nottingham, Newark, London, Birmingham, Bedford, Derby, Burton, Stafford, Stoke, Oxford, Northampton, Peterborough, Sheffield, Cambridge, Norwich, Luton, Cheltenham, Gloucester, Bristol, Stroud, Lincoln, Grantham, Manchester, Liverpool, Brighton, Kent, Dartford, Ipswich, Edinburgh, York, Bournemouth, Chelmsford, Guildford, as well as many other counties and cities.
+A: “Have pens will travel” is my motto, I offer nationwide coverage, including caricatures in Leicester, Nottingham, Newark, London, Birmingham, Bedford, Blackpool, Derby, Burton, Stafford, Stoke, Oxford, Northampton, Peterborough, Sheffield, Cambridge, Norwich, Luton, Cheltenham, Gloucester, Bristol, Stroud, Lincoln, Grantham, Manchester, Liverpool, Brighton, Kent, Dartford, Ipswich, Edinburgh, York, Bournemouth, Chelmsford, Guildford, as well as many other counties and cities.
 I even offer international coverage in Dubai, Kuwait, Bahrain, Paris, Berlin and all over Europe.
 So why book a local caricaturist when you can book a Spot On Caricaturist?

 Q: What does ‘CARICATURE’ mean, what is a caricature?